MooersLab/manuscriptInLaTeX/README.md

 LaTeX template and style files can be found on the Journal's website.
 The Overleaf.com site has a gallery of journal article templates that run on Overleaf.

-## Complementary Writing Tools Available at github.com/MooersLab
+## Complementary writing tools available at github.com/MooersLab

 ### Writing Log